brianvanderburg2/taskrun/doc/readme.txt

 env[name] = value
 -----------------

-Set a variable in the environment
+Set a variable in the environment.
+If the variable is an instance of Default, then the value will only be set if a value has not already been set.
+This allows for specifying default values which can be set from the outside:

+    env[name] = Default(value)

 env[name]